Why Use Humane Rat Traps?

 As anyone who has experienced a rodent problem knows, dealing with rats in or around your home can be stressful.
 But just because rats are a nuisance doesn’t mean that they deserve cruel treatment.
 The more we have come to understand about animal intelligence, emotion, and personality, the more we have come to realize that every creature should be treated humanely—even when we are trying to resolve or prevent an infestation.

-That is why humane rat traps are becoming increasingly embraced by homeowners like you.
+That is why quick-kill rat traps are becoming increasingly embraced by homeowners like you.
 By providing rodents with a swift death, you will ensure that rats don’t needlessly suffer and that your family and household are free from these unwanted guests.